adamgoral/research-assistant/memory-bank/activeContext.md

 2. What is the optimal approach for evaluating source credibility programmatically?
 3. How should we handle contradictory information from different sources?
 4. What metrics should we prioritize for evaluating research quality?
-5. How can we effectively demonstrate progress to users during long-running research tasks?
+5. ✅ How can we effectively demonstrate progress to users during long-running research tasks?
+   - Implemented comprehensive progress monitoring system with real-time updates
+   - Created visual progress indicators with phase tracking
+   - Added detailed event history for transparency
 6. What level of customization should we allow for research parameters?
 7. How can we optimize the integration between the report generation module and the research pipeline?
 8. What additional report templates should we consider for specialized use cases?

+## Recent Implementation Highlights

+### Progress Monitoring System
+- ✅ Implemented robust progress monitoring with Observer pattern to track system activities
+- ✅ Created phased approach (Planning, Searching, Analyzing, Synthesizing, Report Generation)
+- ✅ Developed event history tracking with detailed progress logging
+- ✅ Integrated real-time progress updates in the web interface with visual indicators
+- ✅ Added responsive design with mobile-friendly progress tracking
+- ✅ Created demo scripts to test and showcase the progress monitoring capabilities